March Cultural Calendar Ideas

 Add blocks that resemble the elements of water ie. ocean waves

-Add ocean or pond animals, twigs, bark, river rocks to block play this month.
+Add ocean or pond animals, twigs, bark, river rocks.
 Add cardboard covered in blue felt or blue cellophane that the children can use as a base for building.

 Dramatic Play Area:

-Move the books from the reading area to the dramatic play area this month have your dramatic play area resemble a library.
-Make library cards for the children, add a place that can be the librarian’s “desk” with a bell etc.
+Move the books from the reading area to the dramatic play area to resemble a library!
+Make library cards for the children, add a librarian’s “desk” with a bell, paper and crayons for making lists of books being borrowed and returned.

-This promotes reading also community helpers and the children like to work together to role play!
-Hang Indigenous literacy posters in the dramatic play area and make a poster with a book that has the word for book and story in Indigenous language.
+This promotes reading, community helpers and role play!
+Hang Indigenous literacy posters in the dramatic play area and make a poster with a book, the word for “book” or “story” in the Indigenous languages of the program and children.

 Reading Area

-Have an assortment of books that promote water teachings and that celebrate Spring Solstice.
+Have an assortment of books promoting water teachings and celebrating Spring Equinox.

 Outdoor Ideas:

 March is the month when Spring arrives.
-The ground starts to thaw snow melts and mud is starting to be in abundance.
-Its almost time to put away the snowsuits and replace with muddy buddies.
-Children can go on walks, splash in puddles/ slush, paint with mud, look for rainbows, make mud pies and other fun activities in the rain, mud and melting snow!
-Bring out the water table and bins or have allocated spots so the children can collect sticks, twigs and rocks and be encouraged to make their own rivers, ponds, lakes and construct dams. ttps://www.thecrazyoutdoormama.com/14-fun-outdoor-rainy-day-play-activities-for-kids-embrace-the-rain/
+The ground starts to thaw, snow melts and things are getting muddy!
+It’s almost time to put away the snowsuits and replace with muddy buddies.
+Walks become splashing in puddles/slush, painting with mud, looking for rainbows, making mud pies and other fun activities.
+Bring out the water table and bins or have spots where children can collect sticks, twigs and rocks and be encouraged to make their own rivers, ponds, lakes and construct dams.

 Lofty Ideas: